rustprooflabs/pgosm-flex/docs/DOCKER-RUN.md

 sub-region (`--subregion=district-of-columbia`).
 The region/subregion values must the URL pattern used by the Geofabrik download server, see the [Regions and Subregions](#regions-and-subregions) section.

 The `--ram=8` parameter defines the total system RAM available and is used by internal logic to determine the best osm2pgsql options to use.
+When running on hardware dedicated to this process it is safe to define the total system RAM.
+If the process is on a computer with other responsibilities, such as your laptop, feel free to lower this value.

 ```bash
 docker exec -it \